Career Breaks

 For comprehensive details of the career break scheme, refer Chapter Seven of circular 54/2019, published 1 September 2019.

-Registered teachers that will have, at the end of the school year in which they are applying, completed at least twelve months of continuous service with the same employer are eligible to apply for career break.
+Teachers who will have completed at least twelve months of continuous service with the same employer by the end of the school year in which they apply, are eligible to go on a career break.

 Duration